DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fees.md

 ## Postgraduate teacher training course tuition fees

-The maximum tuition fee for UK For a full-time postgraduate teacher training course, the maximum tuition fee is £9,250 per year for UK applicants.
+The maximum tuition fee for a postgraduate teacher training course for UK applicants is:

+• £9,250 per year for a full-time course
-For a part-time postgraduate teacher training course, the maximum tuition fee is £6,935 per year for UK applicants.
+• £6,935 per year for a part-time course

 ### Non-UK citizens
 Tuition fees for a full-time postgraduate teacher training course for non-UK citizens vary depending on the provider but can range from £9,250 to about £36,000.